What's new in Python 3.10 – the most important features and changes

 Now users can limit parameters that must pass positionally and cannot be passed as a keyword, positional, positional or keyword, only keyword, to some functions.

-Let's give an example of built-in functions where we should not transfer keywords but only positional parameters.
+Let's explore an example of built-in functions where we should not transfer keywords but only positional parameters.

 We cannot pass keywords 'a, b' arguments to the divmod function.
 Likewise with len(), where we pass only positional arguments:

-You will ask: how to transfer args/kwargs in this case?
-Here's how:
+You might ask: how to transfer args/kwargs in this case?
+Well, here's the solution:

 DictReader returns a simple dict instead of an OrderedDict

-With Python3.7, we got guaranteed ordered dicts, which covered all the possible advantages of collections.OrderedDict used to have over dict.
-So we got a logical change of return result in csv module.
+With Python 3.7, we got guaranteed ordered dicts, which covered all the possible advantages of collections.OrderedDict used to have over dict.
+So we got a logical change of return result in the csv module.
 If previously DictReader necessarily returned a list of OrderedDicts:

-Now, since Python3.7, it no longer makes sense, so the result is currently not an OrderedDict, but a simple dict.
+Now, since Python 3.7 no longer makes sense, the result is currently not an OrderedDict, but a simple dict.

 Release Date: October 2020